The Empire seeks to create sectarianism and ethnic divides in a country that, prior to the Western-launched criminal dirty war, had neither.

 They are led by the People’s Protection Units (YPG) and their goal is to create their own federation in the NE of Syria.
 There are US forces embedded with the SDF forces.
 The Pentagon confirmed the arms, ammunition, rifles, mortars, and ammunition it sent to them.
 The USA is heavily funding them and recently stated that they would continue to train and equip forces of the Manbij Military council.

 The Hezen Suriya Demokratik (HSD) flag also known as the Syrian Democratic Forces (SDF) Source: Wikipedia

 Sarah’s interview with Samir was a process that extended over a period of time, and she has amplified and clarified some of his commentaries.

-When a family chooses to leave, terrorists are quick to occupy the house, and to claim ownership.
+When a family chooses to leave, terrorists are quick to occupy their house and to claim ownership.

 Mark Taliano, Voices Form Syria, Global Research Publishers, 2017, 15

 Re-published on 21st Century March 30th, 2017: SYRIA: Washington’s ‘Greater’ Middle East Project – Hand in Hand with Israel